Clydebank 1

 Stenhousemuir1-2Alloa Athletic

-Stranraer1-1Queen of South
+Stranraer1-1Queen of the South

 Third Lanark4-3Queen's Park